CyriaqueCCN/ttrpg-utils/README.md

 # PF2 DPR Calculator

+# Note : Transfered to Sycareus GitHub, pull and push there !

 ## About
 This tool is an attempt to build a fully functional DPR calculator for all things PF2.
 It is intended to be all client-side for ease of use and to reduce server strain.